Last Updated on June 4, 2021

 I don’t recommend this add-on but you might find the free reports and advice they give you helpful.

-Office 365 mailbox add-on isn’t neccessary.
+Office 365 mailbox add-on isn’t necessary.
 Bluehost already comes with free email accounts.
 This add-on can be helpful if you like the way Microsoft Outlook looks and would like to do email through there without purchasing Microsoft Office 365 outside of Bluehost hosting.

 Sitelock Security-Essential is an add-on that will protect your site from malware and malicious attacks.